inandi/Prompilot/doc/TECHNICAL.md

-# PromptPilot - Technical Documentation
+# Prompilot - Technical Documentation

 ## Overview

-PromptPilot is a VS Code extension built with TypeScript that provides a user-friendly interface for managing AI prompts.
+Prompilot is a VS Code extension built with TypeScript that provides a user-friendly interface for managing AI prompts.
 The extension stores prompts in JSON format and supports both global and project-specific scopes.

 ## Architecture

 ### File Structure

 ```
-PromptPilot/
+Prompilot/
 ├── src/
 │   ├── extension.ts          # Main extension entry point
 │   ├── promptManager.ts      # Handles prompt storage and retrieval